Chris Fogarty: Education

-Footballer
+Football

-Four of the six Fogarty brothers played VFL football: Thomas Bernard "Tom" Fogarty (1878–1922), played for St Kilda, South Melbourne, and University for a total of 95 games; John Joseph Fogarty (1882–1952), played a single game for South Melbourne; Andrew Christopher "Chris" Fogarty (1884–1915), played for Essendon and University for a total of 28 games; and Joseph Patrick "Joe" Fogarty (1887–1954), played with South Melbourne, Essendon, and University for a total of 16 games.
+Four of the six Fogarty brothers played VFL football: Thomas Bernard "Tom" Fogarty (1878–1922), played for St Kilda, South Melbourne, and University for a total of 95 games; John Joseph Fogarty (1882–1952), played a single game for South Melbourne; Chris Fogarty, played for Essendon and University for a total of 28 games; and Joseph Patrick "Joe" Fogarty (1887–1954), played with South Melbourne, Essendon, and University for a total of 16 games.
 His nephew, Thomas Bernard Fogarty (1909–1984), son of his brother Tom, played 13 senior VFL games for St Kilda.

-Along with his brother Joe, he played football, representing Ormond College, in a combined Melbourne University team, against a combined Adelaide University team, on 8 August 1906.
+Along with his brother Joe, he played football, representing Ormond College, in a combined Melbourne University team, against a combined University of Adelaide team, on 8 August 1906.

 Fogarty played his first senior match for Essendon, against Geelong, at the Corio Oval, on Saturday, 8 September 1906 (which Geelong won by 24 points), and his second march was in the Semi-Final on the following Saturday, against Fitzroy, where he played full-back in an Essendon team that lost by 36 points (his brother Joe also played for Essendon team in each of the matches).